designstem/projects/biomimicry/index.md

   ## The scale repetion proposition

-  Reproducing structures, seeing how web spider is created, Tomás Sarraceno propose this inside outside monumental installation.
+  Reproducing structures, seeing how a spider web is created, Tomás Sarraceno proposes this inside outside monumental installation.

   <br />

   <blockquote>

-  “We are trying to learn about spiders’ behaviour and net making and we would like to learn more about the origin of the universe…But maybe you could start by explaining the project first and also this analogy between the cosmic filaments and a spider web.”
+  “We are trying to learn about spiders’ behaviour and net making and we would like to learn more about the origin of the universe… But maybe you could start by explaining the project first and also this analogy between the cosmic filaments and a spider web.”

   <small>*— Tomás Saraceno*</small>